- 3 Years (Full time)

 As a law student you’ll study key topics within the legal sector, such as contract law, criminal law and international law, as well as the broader context of the law and its relationship with society.
 At the same time, you’ll be introduced to the German legal system and develop your language skills in preparation for your third year studying law in a German university.

-Year 1 covers many of the foundational topics in English law.
-Our Foundations module equips you to study law at undergraduate level and gives you the chance to practice mooting in Moot Court, the School’s dedicated courtroom.
+Year 1 provides you with a firm foundation in contract and constitutional law.
+Our Foundations of Law module equips you to study law at undergraduate level and gives you the chance to practice mooting in Moot Court, the School’s dedicated courtroom.
 Meanwhile, a core language module will help you develop and enhance your German language skills, and you’ll gain an understanding of different constitutional systems within Europe.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.